amiel-iliesi/member-access/0/README.md

 ```

 Following it this way, it seems to make a whole lot of sense!
 And we weren't
 overwhelmed at the end of it.
-We just took small steps forward, and now we understand
+We just took small steps forward, and just by following a simple
+step-by-step path through the files, we ended up understanding each individual piece, and now
-this file and project as a whole!
+the project as a whole!

 ## Next Steps
 We will be looking at different files working together, as well as member access.